The most common sanitary products are disposable pads and tampons, which come in virtually any size and are suitable for any type of flow.

-There are some newer kids on the block though, and as we become increasingly eco-conscious, reusable pads are one such sanitary product which are becoming more popular.
+There are some new options, though.
+As we become increasingly eco-conscious, reusable pads are becoming more popular.

 The principle behind reusable pads is simple.